ubryce/Registry-Database/README.md

 # Registry-Database
- A database made in SQL so users can log in as Registry Agent or a Traffic Officer and update the database accordingly.
+ A database made in SQL so users can log in as Registry Agent or a Traffic Officer and update the database accordingly or query certain information whenever needed.

  This application uses python and SQL.